SIDRA Model Features Summary

 Blockage of movements with different signal control characteristics blocking each other in shared lanes modelled using the free queue method.

-Merge model for exit short lanes at any type of intersection with Priority Merge and Zipper Merge.
+Merge Model for exit short lanes at any type of intersection with Priority Merge and Zipper Merge operations.

 Extensive treatment of signalised and unsignalised (zebra) pedestrian crossings at intersections and midblock locations.

 Effect of pedestrian movements on signal timings (including pedestrian actuation feature).